Hutch Hussein

 Hatice "Hutch" Hussein is an Australian feminist, activist, and social worker.
 She served as the elected State President of the Victorian branch of the Australian Labor Party (ALP) between 2016 and 2019.
 Upon taking this role, she became the first President in the party's 125-year history to be from an ethnic minority background, from a Muslim background, and from the LGBT community.

 Hussein has also co-convened EMILY's List Australia to get progressive Labor women into Parliament and was a Founding Board Member for the Women's Rights Action Network - Australia (WRANA).
 Hussein has also worked for the Northern Migrant Resource Centre in Melbourne, and as a Ministerial Adviser in Education and Women's Affairs.

 In 2019, Hussein called on members of the Victorian Labor to support women who have launched complaints of bullying and sexual harassment within the party.

 At the 2022 Victorian state election Hussein ran unsuccessfully as the Labor candidate for the Electoral district of Polwarth, a district represented by conservative parties for over a century.
+In April 2026, she is again contesting in this electorate.